FILLMORE EAST RAGLAN T-SHIRT IN JERSEY COTTON - WHITE/GREEN

 Some of the greatest bands played gave historical performances such as Led Zeppelin, Jimi Hendrix, The Allman Brothers Band, Neil Young, The Doors, John Lenon, Frank Zappa, Jefferson Airplane or even Miles Davis Played there.
 By the way, we've put together our favorite tracks recorded there in a playlist available here.

 One of the inevitable components of the psychedelic experience of the sixties was the light shows.
-Each important club of the time had its own specialist of the visual art effects and the light.
+Each important club of the time had its own visual art effects and light specialist.
 It was sometimes just as important as the band.
 At the Fillmore East, it was a certain Joshua White who was in charge to catapulted the Fillmore crowds into cosmic depths from which many have not yet returned.
 Each show was based around four elements: projection of pure color, concrete imagery, variety of color effects, and shaping of the light.

 In 1971, Bill Graham decided to close the Fillmore East because of the changes in the music industries.
 To this day, Bill Graham is considered as a music legend.
 He had a profound influence on live music and psychedelic visual art performances.
 Going to the Fillmore East was a place where you knew you were going to witness something extraordinary.